 The single admin view of a project comes with a whole lot of features, a side project details widget shows everything about a project including price category package, featured status, project visibility status to search engines, closed status, address.

-The single project view also come with 4 custom meta boxes, that includes Project custom fields, project images, project files and project bids.
+The single project view also comes with 4 custom meta boxes, that include Project custom fields, project images, project files, and project bids.

 Posting a new Project on Project theme from the front-end

-As you can see, the my account area of a user on your site, is quiet detailed and shows all his activities on a single panel.
-The user dashboard is universal for both project poster, and bidder.
-It gives you access to all the site features, for eg. Finances, private messages, personal info, reviews and more.
+As you can see, my account area of a user on your site is quite detailed and shows all his activities on a single panel.
+The user dashboard is universal for both project posters and bidder.
+It gives you access to all the site features, for eg. Finances, private messages, personal info, reviews, and more.

 Sample Project posted on Freelancer site